 “This framework does not work for inside-focused, technology-led organizations,” he said.
 “People need to know how to interview customers in a way to pull this information out.
 You’re not going to just ask the customer ‘Hey, what do I build?’
 You have to tease it out.”

-Starting small is also important.
-Books like Ulwick’s Jobs to Be Done: Theory to Practice and Clayton Christensen and Michael Raynor’s “The Innovator’s Solution: Creating and Sustaining Successful Growth can be good guides, Boes said.
-He also recommends testing the water with product roadmapping software like Thrv, which can “generate a customer effort score” for various product features and “map customer pain points to specific job steps in the development cycle,” as described in an earlier Built In story.
+Boes, the Thought Industry product chief, recommends books like Ulwick’s Jobs to Be Done: Theory to Practice and Clayton Christensen and Michael Raynor’s The Innovator’s Solution: Creating and Sustaining Successful Growth as guides.
+He also suggests testing the water with product roadmap software like Thrv, which can “generate a customer effort score” for various product features and “map customer pain points to specific job steps in the development cycle,” as described in an earlier Built In story.

 “Don’t try to boil the ocean,” he said.
 “Start with a small customer segment and get some quick wins.
 Then you can continue to expand the usage.”

-In the end, successfully adopting jobs to be done requires a product development mindset that moves the focus away from the product itself and places it on the needs and desires of the customer.
+In the end, successfully adopting Jobs to Be Done requires a product development mindset that moves the focus away from the product itself and places it on the needs and desires of the customer.

-“Agile is about doing things right,” Ulwick said.
-“Jobs to be done is about doing the right things.
-If we can take the guesswork out of innovation, we can do the right things, then do things right.”
+“Jobs to be done is about doing the right things,” Ulwick said.
+“If we can take the guesswork out of innovation, we can do the right things — then do things right.”